drelan/log_file_testing/README.md

 ## Project 1 (parser.py)
-Parsing of a given log file based on the given conditions and parameters like message severity, message string Have added a log file in this project which will be parsed by the python program.
+Given a sample/example log file, create a parser with the following requirements.
+Ignore the line labels (e.g. “Line 1:”).
+a.
+Given a message severity (Information, Error, Critical) return all matching lines
+b.
+Given a message string and a starting time stamp return the matching message line(s) or timeout after 30 minutes.

 ### Steps
 We will be opening the log file for reading, and traversing it line-by-line to find out the lines matching the given criteria.

+### Installation
+- Install pytest testing framework using pip

 ### Execution
 - Pre-Requisite: Python 3.13.x is installed
-- `$ python3 parser.py`
+- `$ pytest test_log_parser.py`

 ##  Project 2 (unique_integer.py)